JacobsenShawn/Code-Questions/# Daily Coding Questions to help me learn.md

 7 Review: Write a short paragraph explaining what you learned about variables and program structure this week.
 Variables are a way to store data , some are constant and some can be changed later.

+8.What does JavaScript help you do on a website?
+Make things happen when you click buttons